 The indexes are experimental and not based on economic theories, and therefore, should be interpreted with caution.
 Models employed typically have a different set of inputs for each province or territory.
-As a result, may affect interjurisdictional comparisons.
+As a result, may affect inter-jurisdictional comparisons.
+The PCA-based indexes generally show larger changes than the LASSO-based indexes because they include a larger set of input series in their construction and therefore, capture more variability.